lelynn/RF_GANsynth/.ipynb_checkpoints/README-checkpoint.md

-withoutNoise: Original amount of channels (191 fior selectrode)
+<b>withoutNoise</b>: Original amount of channels (191 for separation per electrode, 2 for seperation of brain region V1 and V4)

-withNoise: With an extra channel containing noise images.
+<b>withNoise</b>: With an extra channel containing noise images (192 for separation per electrode, 3 for seperation of brain region V1 and V4).